ibm-cloud-docs/discovery/connect.md

 If there is a Box update, the steps to set up Box access might change.
 For more information, see the [Box developer documentation](https://developer.box.com/){: external}.
 {: note}

+If you only want to run a full crawl, **Application level** access is sufficient, but you must have an administrator approve your application.
+However, if you want to run a full crawl and you need refresh functionalities, you must have **Enterprise level** access.
+{: important}

 #### Setting up Application level access
 {: #applevelbox}